Ongoing Illinois Speaks Meetings

 Facilitated by Joshua Kent (fmi: firstname.lastname@example.org)

-More locations to be announced soon in Decatur and Elgin.
+More locations to be announced soon in Decatur, Elgin and the Metro East area.

 Illinois Speaks Awards & Upcoming Events